VitaliiDeveloper/Coordinator-Pattern/README.md

 # For installing twine need to use sudo gem install twine --user-install
 ```

-Also this comment you can find in twine.sh
+Also this comment you can find in **twine.sh**

-#### Then you need clean build this app, because you will have a lot of warning of start.
+#### Then you need clean build this app, because you will have a lot of warning on start.
 Why?

 Simple answer - ENUM